Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much does a one-bedroom apartment cost to rent in Managua?

-In Managua's center, a one-bedroom apartment runs about $255 per month.
+A central one-bedroom apartment in Managua runs about $258 per month.
 Move further out and that drops to around $191.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Managua per month?